Skip to content

 Find out more info on the application process and how to apply for our postgraduate courses.

-The majority of our postgraduate courses do not have an application deadline and places are reserved on a first come, first served basis until the course becomes full or starts.
-However, some of our postgraduate courses do have application deadlines, so we'd always encourage you to check the 'how to apply' section on the relevant course page for more information.
+The majority of our postgraduate taught courses do not have an application deadline, however, there are some courses that do.
+Check the 'how to apply' section on the relevant course page for specific information.

-We would always recommend applying as soon as possible as we may close the course if it is full.
-If you are an international student, we recommend you apply no later than three months before the course start date, to ensure there is enough time to get your visa application processed.
+We always recommend applying for a postgraduate course as soon as possible, as we may close the course if it is full.
+If you are an international student, you should apply at least three months before the course start date, to ensure there is enough time to get your visa application processed.

 Employer references should include details of your role, duties and length of employment.
 This can be sent to us directly by the organisation to ntureference@ntu.ac.uk.
 Please note, it may take up to 5 working days for us to process references that have been emailed to us.